 - Flour - all-purpose white flour.

-- and granulated sugar, baking soda, cinnamon, and salt.
+- Granulated sugar, baking soda, cinnamon, and salt.

 How to make Date Squares

-- Start by softening the chopped dates.
-In a heavy saucepan, mix dates, water, and granulated sugar.
-Bring to boil, reduce heat to medium-low and simmer for about 5-10 minutes until the dates have softened and water has evaporated.
-Let mixture cool.
+Start by softening the chopped dates.
+Mix the dates, water and granulated sugar together.
+Bring to a boil, reduce heat and simmer for about 5-10 minutes until the dates have softened and the water has evaporated.

-- Using a pastry blender cut the butter into the oat mixture and blend until has coarse crumble form.
+Using a pastry blender cut the butter into the oat mixture and blend until pea-sized crumbles form.

-- Press half of the crumb mixture into the bottom of greased 9 by 13 pan.
+Press half of the crumb mixture into the bottom of prepared 9 x 13 baking pan.

-- Bake 350 degree oven for 30 minutes.
-The top should be nicely browned.
+Bake in 350 degree oven for 30 minutes.
+The top should be crisp and golden brown.

 Date Squares- Matrimonial Bars